eemeli/react-message-context/README.md

 ## Installation

 ```
-npm install react-message-context react prop-types
+npm install react-message-context
 ```

-React and prop-types are peer dependencies. **React 16.8** or later is required.
+The library has **React 16.8** or later as a peer dependency.

 ## Documentation